KeziahImer/R-Type/docs/client/main.md

 # Main

-### 1. Initialisation de la fenêtre et du son :
+## 1. Window and Sound Initialization:

-- `r::InitWindow(1920, 1080, "Super Mega Rtype")` initialise une fenêtre de jeu d'une résolution de 1920x1080 pixels et lui donne un titre.
+- `r::InitWindow(1920, 1080, "Super Mega Rtype")` initializes a game window with a resolution of 1920x1080 pixels and sets its title.

-- `r::InitAudioDevice()` initialise le système audio.
+- `r::InitAudioDevice()` initializes the audio system.

-- `r::SetMasterVolume(100)` règle le volume audio principal à 100 %.
+- `r::SetMasterVolume(100)` sets the main audio volume to 100%.

-- `r::ToggleFullscreen()` bascule en mode plein écran.
+- `r::ToggleFullscreen()` toggles fullscreen mode.

-- `r::DisableCursor()` désactive le curseur de la souris dans la fenêtre.
+- `r::DisableCursor()` disables the mouse cursor within the window.

-### 2. Création d'objets de rendu, de son et de réseau :
+## 2. Creation of Rendering, Sound, and Network Objects:

-- `Client::Renderer` renderer est un objet responsable du rendu graphique du jeu.
+- `Client::Renderer` renderer is responsible for the game's graphical rendering.

-- `Client::SoundRenderer` soundRenderer est un objet pour gérer les effets sonores.
+- `Client::SoundRenderer` soundRenderer is used for managing sound effects.

-- `Client::TextRenderer` textRenderer gère l'affichage de texte à l'écran.
+- `Client::TextRenderer` textRenderer handles text display on the screen.

-- `Client::Networker networker` est un objet pour gérer la communication réseau.
+- `Client::Networker networker` is used for network communication.

-### 3. Initialisation du moteur de jeu RNGine :
+## 3. RNGine Game Engine Initialization:

-- `RNGine::Core` core initialise le moteur de jeu principal.
+- `RNGine::Core` core initializes the main game engine.

-- Différentes scènes du jeu sont créées, telles que "Home", "Game", "Level1", "Level2", etc., chacune étant associée à une instance de classe de scène spécifique.
+- Different game scenes are created, such as "Home," "Game," "Level1," "Level2," etc., each associated with a specific scene class instance.

-### 4. Ajout de scènes et de systèmes :
+## 4. Adding Scenes and Systems:

-- `core.AddScene(...)` ajoute les scènes créées au moteur de jeu.
+- `core.AddScene(...)` adds the created scenes to the game engine.

-- `core.AddSystem(...)` ajoute des systèmes au moteur de jeu pour gérer des fonctionnalités spécifiques.
+- `core.AddSystem(...)` adds systems to the game engine to manage specific features.

-### 5. Boucle de jeu principale :
+## 5. Main Game Loop:

-- Une boucle `while` vérifie si la fenêtre doit être fermée.
-Tant que la fenêtre n'est pas fermée, la boucle continue à s'exécuter.
+- A `while` loop checks if the window should be closed.
+As long as the window is not closed, the loop continues to run.

-- Dans la boucle, `core.Update()` est appelé pour mettre à jour l'état des entités et exécuter les systèmes.
+- Within the loop, `core.Update()` is called to update the entity states and execute systems.

-- Ensuite, la boucle rend la scène actuelle en appelant `renderer.RenderSprites()`, met à jour les sons avec `soundRenderer.UpdateSounds()`, affiche du texte avec `textRenderer.UpdateTexts()`, et gère la position de la souris avec `Client::SetMousePosition()`.
+- Next, the loop renders the current scene by calling `renderer.RenderSprites()`, updates sounds with `soundRenderer.UpdateSounds()`, displays text with `textRenderer.UpdateTexts()`, and manages mouse position with `Client::SetMousePosition()`.

-- Enfin, la boucle met à jour la communication réseau avec networker.Update().
+- Finally, the loop updates network communication with `networker.Update()`.

-### 6. Fermeture du jeu :
+## 6. Closing the Game:

-- Après la sortie de la boucle principale, le code ferme le dispositif audio avec `r::CloseAudioDevice()`.
+- After exiting the main loop, the code closes the audio device with `r::CloseAudioDevice()`.

-- Ensuite, la fenêtre de jeu est fermée avec `r::CloseWindow()`.
+- Then, the game window is closed with `r::CloseWindow()`.

-### 7. Valeur de retour :
+## 7. Return Value:

-La fonction main renvoie 0 pour indiquer une sortie normale du programme.
+The `main` function returns 0 to indicate a normal program exit.